 In today’s Wild West Web World, international hackers are gaining access to troves of personal information, financial data, and military secrets.
 It is no longer enough to secure data in transit, devise complex passwords, insulate web servers with multiple firewalls, and monitor all traffic.
 More must be done to prevent malicious activity from destroying your credit and credibility.

-A few years ago, while I was researching what else could be done to secure our data, a well-known security expert told to me that, while all should be done to prevent the amateur data thief from easily stealing your data, preventing a determined hacker from accessing your systems was virtually impossible.
-During our discussion, he stated simply, “We all will get hacked at some point, but what will the criminals find once they get through all the security measures you have taken?”
+A few years ago, while I was researching what else could be done to secure our data, a well-known security expert told to me that, while all should be done to prevent the amateur data thief from easily stealing your data, preventing a determined hacker from accessing your system requires extreme measures.
+During our discussion, he reiterated that hacking attempts are commonplace, but in the unlikely event that they are successful, “what will the criminals find once they get through?”

 The Payment Card Industry Security Standards Counsel (PCI SSC) requires all entities that store, process, or transmit cardholder data use encryption tools and methods to protect that information.
 Encryption can be defined as the process of obscuring information to make it unreadable without special knowledge, key files, and/or passwords.
 It is the process of converting information or data into a code to prevent unauthorized access.
 Interestingly, one of the earliest documented instances of encryption appears in a Mesopotamian cuneiform tablet in which the recipe for pottery glaze was camouflaged.

 The PCI SSC recommends the following precautions for securing credit card information at rest: